brunorijsman/juniper-grafana/README.md

 It is not intended to be production quality code: it only collects statistics from a single device, lots of parameters that should be configurable are hard-coded, error handling is non-existent, etc.

+The script is very simple.
+In this section we explain the structure of the code - follow along by reading the netconf-poll.py source code.

 The script uses PyEZ to open a NETCONF connection to Juniper device, in our case a vSRX.
 We use port 22 (SSH) instead of the default port 830 because for some reason port 830 traffic doesn't make it through the VMware NAT between my Linux VM and my vSRX VM.

 ```